6 reasons why leveraged investing might be right for you

 Contrary to popular belief, not all debt is bad.
 There are many instances where debt can be the best option for you or your business.

 How do we know whether debt is good or bad?
-This can (often) be determined by what it’s spent on and the type of asset.
-There are two kinds of asset – value builders and value losers.
+This can (often) be determined by what it's spent on and the type of asset.
+There are two kinds of asset: value builders and value losers.

-Value builders are assets that are likely to hold their value, grow in value, or bring in income after we’ve paid for them so, they can be okay to go into debt for.
+Value builders are assets likely to hold their value, grow in value, or bring in income after we've paid for them so, they can be okay to go into debt for.
 A house is an example of a classic value builder (although, houses can lose value too).

 As a rule, if we keep a house for the long term (more than 10 years), the value will increase or stay about the same.
 And, if we needed to, we could sell the house and pay back our debt.

-Education can also be a value builder as it can improve our job prospects and our income earning potential.
+Education can also be a value builder as it can improve our job prospects and our income-earning potential.

-Value losers are assets that lose value after we’ve paid for them, like a common car.
+Value losers are assets which lose value after we've paid for them, like a common car.
 Every year the car is worth less.
 Borrowing to buy a car can be a risky move, especially if it loses value faster than we can pay off the debt.

 Nearly every successful company around the world has used leverage to grow their business and become the success they are today.
 Companies use debt to finance their business operations, new equipment, technology, assets, and to buy competitors.
-For instance, an earthmoving company that owns several bulldozers may borrow to buy several more, and thus increase the ability of the company to move earth, which (if done carefully) should increase profits.
+For instance, an earthmoving company with several bulldozers may borrow to buy several more, and thus increase the ability of the company to move earth, which (if done carefully) should increase profits.

 The trick is to know which are the right circumstances and opportunities when a business should borrow money.